SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 # Solace PubSub+ Message Broker Helm Chart

-This chart bootstraps a single-node or HA deployment of a [Solace PubSub+](https://solace.com/products/) message broker on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a single-node or HA deployment of a [Solace PubSub+](https://solace.com/products/) software message broker on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-## Notes

-* If using a private Docker registry an image pull secret needs to be created before installing the chart.
+The [Solace PubSub+ quickstart documentation](https://github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/README.md) provides additional details to this Helm chart.

 ## Prerequisites

-* Kubernetes 1.11.0 or later, with beta APIs enabled.
+* Kubernetes 1.9 or later
-* A user with cluster administrator role is required to install the chart.
+* Helm package manager installed and configured
+* If using a private Docker registry an image pull secret needs to be created before installing the chart
-* If persistent storage is enabled (see [configuration](#configuration)):
+* With persistent storage enabled (see [configuration](#configuration)):
-  * You must either create a persistent volume, or specify a storage class if classes are defined in your cluster.
+  * You must specify a storage class if no default class is available in your cluster
-  * The storage class must support read-write-many

 ## Configuration